• Skip to main content

 Sports Feel Good Stories: If Gordon Hayward’s half-court shot at the final buzzer in the championship game had gone in, how different would your life have been?

 Brad Stevens: You know, I think it would’ve been a little bit different, but I don’t know if it would’ve been much crazier than it is now.
 I really believe that.
-My wife and I were at a function, and there were a few different coaches that had won national championship games, and the emcee was talking about the national champions in the room.
+My wife and I were at a function, and there were a few different coaches who had won national championship games, and the emcee was talking about the national champions in the room.

 We kinda looked at each other and thought, “Man, we were close.”
 But that’s part of it.
 One of the things that we’ve always said is that we’re trying to make this at the end of the day so our team feels like they have maximized their opportunities.